AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/related-accounts.md

 {style="table-layout:auto"}

-The result is that the information of a real-world entity is scattered across different systems, and it has been a top challenge for B2B customers today to arrive at accurate insights and take the best actions on their selling targets.

-With related accounts, Real-time CDP B2B now shows you a list of accounts that are similar to the account you are browsing.
+With related accounts, [!DNL Real-time CDP B2B] now shows you a list of accounts that are similar to the account you are browsing.

 ![Screen showing Related accounts in the Experience Platform UI.](/help/rtcdp/b2b-ai-ml-services/assets/related-accounts-in-ui.png)